Black Panthers, 1966

 What were the Black Panthers?

-The Black Panthers was a political group that represented black power views.
+The Black Panthers was a political group that represented militant black power views.
 Its full name was the Black Panther Party for Self Defense.
 Members were known for wearing all black clothing, including a beret and leather jacket.

 Who started the Black Panthers?